tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kanji.md

 I'm going to present two main methods of learning kanji that I think are the most effective.
 One is isolated kanji study, the other is JP1K.
-Isolated kanji study is when you learn meanings of one or two thousand most common or most useful individual kanji characters in a span of a couple months.
+Isolated kanji study is when you learn meanings of one or two thousand most common or most useful individual kanji characters in a span of a couple of months.
 Knowing the meanings later aids in memorization of words.
 JP1K is a method that was invented in the Japanese learning community quite recently.
 It consists of learning the most common 1,000 words